geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 Yeah, in the load, right?
 You can even point, like, the buffer to that assign, right?
 Like, the buffer parent is an assign.
-It's just a way to...
+It's just a way to..
 I don't know.
 I'm not sure.
 I'm just spitballing here.
-But...
+But..
 Yeah, no, we should think through to make sure that, like, the toposort works.
 Like, I think we should move a lot of the scheduler to the way that I'm doing it in linearize.